GEC: Then & Now

 Founding the Glades Electric Cooperative

 In 1936, President Franklin D. Roosevelt established the Rural Electric Administration to provide a means for rural residents to “light up their lives”.
-Then in the fall of 1944, a group of rural families came together to explore the possibility of bringing electric service to outlying areas of Highlands, Glades, Okeechobee and Hendry Counties.
+In the fall of 1944, a group of rural families came together to explore the possibility of bringing electric service to outlying areas of Highlands, Glades, Okeechobee and Hendry Counties.
 Because their communities were so scarcely populated at that time, the large investor-owned utilities had refused to furnish electric power to them.
-The founding members voted unanimously to name their new non-profit electric company Glades Electric Cooperative (GEC).
+On January 25, 1945 , the founding members voted unanimously to name their new non-profit electric company Glades Electric Cooperative (GEC).

 Now Serving More Than 16,000 Accounts